Model fine-tuningΒΆ

 .

-By default, one trains a foundation model with only one read-out head.
+By default, one trains a model with only one read-out head.
 However, it does

 not matter for this fine-tuning step whether a model already has N read-out heads,